-Action level requiring landowner control:
+Action level requiring landowner control: identification and dominance at any level.

-Identification and dominance at any level of seedling plants, escaped, colonized, naturalized and/or non-cultivated populations.

-Prevention of seed production required.

-On-going efforts to: educate landowners about the invasive characters of Yellow archangel and recommend alternative plants that are less invasive.
+Control efforts will always coincide with on-going efforts to: educate landowners about the invasive characters of Yellow archangel and recommend alternative plants that are less invasive.

-“C-select”
+Specific Parameters for each “C-select” Noxious Weed Species:

-Curlyleaf pondweed, Potamogeton crispus
+Curlyleaf pondweed, Potamogeton crispus:

+See “AQUATIC NOXIOUS WEEDS” notes below.

-Yellowflag iris, Iris pseudacorus
+Yellowflag iris, Iris pseudacorus:

+See “AQUATIC NOXIOUS WEEDS” notes below.
-Action level requiring landowner control:

-Priority for control actions given to aquatic systems where populations are a source for spread due to boat trailers, watercraft and flooding.
-Isolated populations associated with small ponds, streams and rivers.
+Action level requiring landowner control: priority for control actions given to aquatic systems where populations are a source for spread due to boat trailers, watercraft and flooding, as well as isolated populations associated with small ponds, streams and rivers.

-Considerations: population location within the watershed, distance to adjacent populations, probability of spread by water movement, equipment or vehicles.
+Other considerations that may require landowner control at the discretion of the Program Coordinator: population location within the watershed, distance to adjacent populations, probability of spread by water movement, equipment or vehicles.

-Canada thistle, Cirsium arvense
+Canada thistle, Cirsium arvense:

+Action level requiring landowner control: Identification and dominance level of 5 for either the entire parcel or any 10,000 sq. ft. subset area within the parcel, as determined by LCNWCB staff.

+Action level requiring landowner control in public right-of-way corridors: Identification and dominance at level 4 and/or 5 in any 1,000 ft. length of Lewis County Roads, St. Highways and City maintained roads.

+Other considerations that may require landowner control at the discretion of the Program Coordinator: spread to other parcels and adjacent landowner complaints.